swiftlang/swift/docs/Modules.rst

 the current source file.
 These declarations can be referred to by name, or by `qualifying <qualified name>` them with the name of the module::

-  func playChess(blackPlayer : Chess.Player, whitePlayer : Chess.Player) {
+  def playChess(blackPlayer : Chess.Player, whitePlayer : Chess.Player) {
     var board = Board() // refers to Chess.Board
   }